 Pali District, Rajasthan

-Pali District is an administrative district in the state of Rajasthan, India.
-It is situated about 300 km from Jaipur, the state capital of Rajasthan.
-The district headquarters is located at Pali.
-Hindi and Rajasthani are the main languages spoken in the district.
-The district covers a total geographical area of 12,387 km², including 11,948.58 km² of rural area and 438.42 km² of urban area.
+Pali is an administrative district in Rajasthan, India.
+The district is located about 300 km from Jaipur, the capital of Rajasthan.
+Its administrative headquarters is in Pali.
+Hindi and Rajasthani are the major languages spoken in the district.
+The district covers a total area of 12,387 km², including 11,948.58 km² of rural area and 438.42 km² of urban area.

 List of Tehsils in Pali District